Running Claude Code from Windows CLI: A Practical Guide

 stdout, stderr = proc.communicate(input=user_prompt)

-This may be related to Windows command-line argument length limits or escaping issues, but my prompts were under the Windows arg length limit.
-I haven’t dug into the root cause, this workaround is enough for me.
+This might be related to Windows command-line argument length limits or escaping issues, but my prompts were under the Windows arg length limit.
+I haven’t dug into the root cause.
+The workaround is good enough.

 Subprocess pattern